jepstein-eagle/adaptable/packages/adaptableblotter/README.md

 The Adaptable Blotter is free for development and evaluation use.
 A free Community Licence is available for charities, students in full time education and open-source projects.
 For all other usage, a commercial annual licence must be purchased.
 We offer 2 types of licences: 'Production End User' and 'Universal' to fit our clients different requirements.
 (This licence covers both AdaptableBlotter.NET and AdaptableBlotter.JS versions, and offers regular updates and full support).
 Please see the LICENSE file for more information or contact the Adaptable Tools Sales Team at sales@adaptabletools.com.

+There are additional React and Angular wrappers - please see the relevant packages.

 Further information about AdaptableBlotter.JS is available at www.adaptabletools.com.
 And there is detailed Help at https://adaptabletools.zendesk.com/hc/en-us.

-A list of features can be found at: https://tinyurl.com/ychndpef.
 For all enquiries please email the Adaptable Tools Support Team at support@adaptabletools.com.

 [![Build Status](https://travis-ci.org/JonnyAdaptableTools/adaptableblotter.svg?branch=master)](https://travis-ci.org/JonnyAdaptableTools/adaptableblotter)